Accessing and Managing Financial Data

 factors_q_monthly <- read_csv(factors_q_monthly_link) |>

-mutate(month = ymd(str_c(year, month, "01", sep = "-"))) |>
+mutate(date = ymd(str_c(year, month, "01", sep = "-"))) |>

-rename_with(~ str_remove(., "R_")) |>
+rename_with(~str_remove(., "R_")) |>

-mutate(across(-month, ~ . / 100)) |>
+mutate(across(-date, ~. / 100)) |>

 Macroeconomic Predictors

-macro_predictors_url <-
+macro_predictors_url <- paste0(

 )